Upstream#

 parameter allows creating a session

-immediately after receiving headers from the proxied server.
+immediately after receiving response headers from the proxied server.

-Without it, a session is created only after processing the request.examplecookie
+Without it, a session is created only after request processing is complete.examplecookie

 in the response:upstream backend {